jerryhgladinet/docs/install/source/chapter11.rst

 11 Upgrade CentreStack
 ########################

-We publish updated notes to our public blog forum called, `CentreStack Blog'.
+We publish updated notes to our public blog forum called `CentreStack Blog`__.
 It is recommended that you perform an update if your self-hosted CentreStack and clients are three months or older.

 .. _CentreStack_Blog: http://blog.centrestack.com/
 __ CentreStack_Blog_